Mikroways/mw_application/README.md

 - `path` - path to deploy code using `deploy_revision` chef resource
 - `shared_directories` - array of directories to be created in shared directory and purged after cloning code
+- `source` - Will not use SCM to download code.
+Instead it will download source and uncompress it.
+Installing from source will not implement actions:
+  - rollback
+  - force_deploy
 - `repository` - url of repository
 - `revision` - reivsion of the application to be deployed
 - `symlink_before_migrate` - files to be symlinked to shared directory before